 The W.A.
 Franke College of Forestry & Conservation, the Mansfield Center, and the Environmental Studies Department have created a unique study abroad opportunity for students to expand their knowledge and experience of climate change in natural ecosystems in the Mekong Delta region of Vietnam.
 The field-based, experiential classes focus on climate change impacts and adaptation as well as the culture, ecology, economy and history of Vietnam.
-The program will be led by Environmental Studies professor Dr. Dan Spencer and is suitable for students of all backgrounds and majors.
+The program will be led by FCFC Professor Jill Belsky and Professor Emeritus Steve Siebert and is suitable for students of all backgrounds and majors.

 The program has two courses taught for both undergraduate credit at the 400-level and graduate credit at the 500-level:

 ENST 427/514: Social Issues: The Mekong Delta, 3 cr.

 An introduction to the history, cultures, economy and environment of Vietnam, with particular emphasis on the Mekong Delta region.
 This course includes a survey of:

 - The people, history and socio-economy of Vietnam

 - Historical climate, natural ecosystems and land use in the Mekong Delta

 - Human impacts on the Mekong Delta and how the Delta’s ecosystems have affected the people